DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 comparatively small subset of Australia’s total Indigenous population, they constitute a significant proportion of total Aboriginal settlements.
-Of Australia’s 1,187 remote communities, 500 are outstations in the NT, comprising more than 2,400 dwellings.
+Of Australia’s 1,187 remote communities, 500 are outstations in the Northern Territory, comprising more than 2,400 dwellings.
 Almost three-quarters of all Aboriginal communities have a population of fewer than fifty people, and only seventeen have a population of more than 1,000 people.[^5]

-The three communities in this book differ in their size, and in their distance from major towns (Kwale Kwale 40 kilometers; Mungalawarru 80 kilometers; and Imangara 200 kilometers).
-Between 6 and 18 houses were located on each outstation, although not all houses were habitable the entire time.
+The three communities in this book differ in their size, and in their distance from major towns (Kwale Kwale 40 kilometers; Mungalawurru 80 kilometers; and Imangara 200 kilometers).
+Between six and eighteen houses were located on each outstation, although not all houses were habitable the entire time.
 Occupancy fluctuated, dictated by issues including access to services such as schools, incarceration, wasp nests, broken pipes,